 A) Lie down on one side stacking your shoulders, hips, and feet.
 Bring top hand to the mat directly in front of your bottom shoulder.
 The bottom hand will be wrapped around your waist below your chest.

 B) The top arm does all the work as you press yourself up and lower yourself to the mat to your starting position.
 You will feel the tricep muscles on the back of the top arm working.
 Repeat on the other side.

 Why are these so great?
 These are the absolute KING of challenging push-ups!
 They aren’t easy, but start with the modified version (shown next) and keep working on it.
 Once you are able to tackle the full-on exercise, you are going to be amazed at what it does for your core strength!

 2) Bend elbows and slowly begin to lower chest to the floor while at the same time sliding right leg long under your body (keeping it lifted off the floor).

 3) Tighten abdominals and press chest back up until arms are long again returning the right leg to the original position.

 4) Repeat using left leg.
 This is one repetition.

 Why are these so great?
 Here is a modified version of the 3-point push-up challenge.
 Start with this and when you have it down, go back to the full version and give it a try.

-B) Hold you left leg straight behind you as you bend your arms to lower yourself into a low push-up position.
-Straighten your arms pressing up to start position.
+B) Hold your left leg straight behind you as you bend your arms to lower yourself into a low push-up position.
+Straighten your arms pressing up to the start position.
 Repeat several times and switch legs.